YanisRUK/ArrowSphere-Data-Dashboard/README.md

 - [ ] Had to troubleshoot plenty of errors due to my incorrect file paths and project structure, etc
 - [ ] Attempted to develop a GitHub style heatmap and failed (terribly 😂)
 - [ ] Working on fixing the problems with the ArrowSphere API

-## Contributing & License
-Help us make EqiBuild!
-This is an open-source software licensed under the [MIT License].